0xhasann/webrtc-chat-app/README.md

 ### 2. Configure Environment

-Create a .env.dev file in the root of the project:
+Create a .env.dev or change the .env.example file in the root of the project:

     PORT=3000
     NODE_ENV=dev